 How to check for BitLocker Recovery Key in Azure Active Directory account

-If your device was ever signed into an organization using a work or school email account, your recovery key may be stored in that organization’s Azure AD account.
+If your device has signed into an organization using a work or school email account, your recovery key may be stored in that organization’s Azure AD account.

 You will see a popup on the screen with your BitLocker recovery keys.

 If you can’t find the BitLocker recovery key and can’t undo any settings changes that may have made it necessary, you’ll need to reset your device.
 All your files will be deleted if you reset your PC.
+I hope you have found this guide useful on how and where to find your BitLocker recovery key on Windows.
 A lost BitLocker recovery key cannot be provided or recreated by Microsoft support.